psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 At the Borough Petty Sessions, on Monday, before the Mayor, Thomas Cooke, and Edward Way, Esqrs.

-James Lewis, who had been taken into custody on Saturday evening, but liberated on his own recognizance, for whom Mr. G. P. Joyce appeared, was told there wae no charge against him.
+James Lewis, who had been taken into custody on Saturday evening, but liberated on his own recognizance, for whom Mr. G. P. Joyce appeared, was told there was no charge against him.
 It appeared that in consequence of a caution signed by Mr. Eldridge, Town Clerk, that the pamphlet containing a letter of the Rev. Carus Wilson, in answer to the Mayer of Newport, was a libel, the defendant was taken into custody for selling the book.
 Mr. Joyce Wished to know by what authority his client had been taken into custody, and also whether the books would be returned.
 The Mayor said there was no charge made against James Lewis, and he must apply to the Inspector of Police respecting the books.

 ```